 The Piatti Quartet are one of the most distinguished quartets of their generation.
-Prizewinners at the 2015 Wigmore Hall International String Quartet Competition (formerly London), they have performed in all the major venues and festivals around the country as well as concerts throughout the world, with national broadcasts on BBC Radio, ABC (Australia), RTE (Ireland) and France Musique (France).
+Prizewinners at the 2015 Wigmore Hall International String Quartet Competition (formerly London), they have performed in all the major venues and festivals around the country as well as concerts throughout the world, with national broadcasts on BBC Radio, ABC (Australia), RTÉ (Ireland) and France Musique (France).

-Previously the Quartet commissioned Joseph Phibbs’ String Quartet No.1 and a forthcoming disc for the Champs Hill label will feature this work alongside classics by Britten and Bridge.
+Previously the Quartet commissioned Joseph Phibbs’ String Quartet No.1 and a forthcoming disc for the Champs Hill label will feature this work alongside the premiere recording of Turnage’s Twisted Blues with Twisted Ballad, with classics by Britten and Bridge.

 The Piatti Quartet takes its name from the great 19th-century cellist Alfredo Piatti, who was a leading professor and exponent of chamber music at the Royal Academy of Music.